-- 2.6.1 The Committee should carry out the duties below for the Charity, Our Future Health Trading Limited (company number 12599493) and the group as a whole, as appropriate. - 2.6.2 Financial reporting - 2.6.2.1 The Committee will monitor the integrity of the financial statements of the Charity, and any formal announcements relating to the Charity's financial performance, reviewing and reporting to the Board on significant financial reporting issues and judgements contained in them having regard to matters communicated to it by the auditor. - 2.6.2.2 In particular, the Committee will review and challenge where necessary: - (a) Financial and cash flow forecasts for upcoming financial period(s);" - (b) The consistency of, and any changes to, significant accounting policies both on a year on year basis and across the charity/group; - (c) The methods used to account for significant or unusual transactions where different approaches are possible; - Whether the Charity has followed appropriate accounting standards and made appropriate estimates and judgements, taking into account the views of the auditor;
+- 2.6.1 The Committee should carry out the duties below for the Our Future Health group as appropriate. - 2.6.2 Financial reporting - 2.6.2.1 The Committee will monitor the integrity of the financial statements of Our Future Health and any formal announcements relating to Our Future Health's financial performance.
+They review and report to the Board on significant financial reporting issues and judgements contained in the financial reports including matters communicated by the auditor. - 2.6.2.2 In particular, the Committee will review and challenge where necessary: - (a) Financial and cash flow forecasts for upcoming financial periods.

-(e) The clarity of disclosure in the Charity's financial reports and the context in which statements are made; and (f) All material information presented with the financial statements, such as the strategic report and the corporate governance statement relating to the audit and to risk management.
-2.6.2.3 The Committee shall review any other statements requiring Board approval which contain financial information first, where to carry out a review prior to Board approval would be practicable and consistent with any prompt reporting requirements under any law or regulation.
-2.6.2.4 Where the Committee is not satisfied with any aspect of the proposed financial reporting by the Charity it will report its views to the Board.
-Narrative reporting 2.6.3.1 Where requested by the Board, the Committee should review the content of the annual report and accounts and advise the Board on whether, taken as a whole, it is fair, balanced and understandable.
+- (b) The consistency of, and any changes to, significant accounting policies both on a year-on-year basis and across the Our Future Health group. - (c) The methods used to account for significant or unusual transactions where different approaches are possible. - (d) Whether Our Future Health has followed appropriate accounting standards and made appropriate estimates and judgements, taking into account the views of the auditor. - (e) The clarity of disclosure in Our Future Health's financial reports and the context in which statements are made. - (f) All material information presented with the financial statements.
+This includes the strategic report and the corporate governance statement relating to the audit and to risk management. - 2.6.2.3 The Committee shall review any other statements requiring Board approval which contain financial information first, provided that such prior review is practicable and consistent with any prompt reporting requirements under any law or regulation. - 2.6.2.4 Where the Committee is not satisfied with any aspect of the proposed financial reporting by Our Future Health it will report its views to the Board.